tbedford/Ant-Allocator/README.md

 ![Heap Memory Allocator](./images/Memory_allocator_1.png)

-Nodes are for managing blocks, blocks are the chunks of memory an app will actually use.

 TODO: I need to redo the diagrams:

-* Nodes - used for managing linked list
+* Nodes - used for managing allocated blocks in a doubly linked-list.
-* Mem - the memory the application will actually use
+* Mem - the memory the application will actually use.
-* Heap - the data structure used to manage the whole thing
+* Heap - the data structure used to manage the whole thing.
-* Block - The mem plus the node (containing the metadata)
+* Block - The mem plus the node (containing the metadata).
+* Wilderness - the big chunk of free memory after your allocated blocks (if any).

 The nodes contain a pointer to the mem, the size of the mem, whether the mem is used or not, and a couple of pointers to allow